 A Milestone Royal Birthday

-Moving forward 500 years to 2016 and continuing with the Royal theme, Her Majesty Queen Elizabeth II celebrated her 90th birthday on April 21.
-Known for her strong sense of duty, it was still ‘business as usual’ for The Queen as she carried out a series of engagements during the day including a walkabout of Windsor to meet some of her loyal subjects.
+Moving forward 500 years to 2016 and continuing with the Royal theme, the late Queen Elizabeth II celebrated her 90th birthday on April 21.
+Known for her strong sense of duty, it was still ‘business as usual’ for The Queen as she carried out a series of engagements during the day including a walkabout of Windsor Castle to meet some of her loyal subjects.